Quick overview

 Summary

-Turnover for VAT is the sum of payments excluding VAT for supplies with a place of supply in the Czech Republic (taxable supplies, exempt supplies with a claim and some without a claim).
+The turnover for VAT is the sum of payments excluding VAT for supplies with a place of supply in the Czech Republic (taxable supplies, exempt supplies with a claim and some without a claim).
 As of 1 January 2025, turnover is assessed on a calendar year basis and two limits apply: if you exceed CZK 2,000,000, you become a taxpayer as of 1 January of the following year (the application must be submitted within 10 working days), and if you exceed CZK 2,536,500, you become a taxpayer on the day after exceeding it (again with a 10-day deadline).

 The turnover includes the price subsidy.
-It does not include selected exempt transactions without entitlement (e.g. education, health and social services, gambling), one-off sales of fixed assets outside the ordinary course of business, transactions with a place of business outside the Czech Republic and advances received until the time of the transaction.
+This does not include selected exempt transactions without entitlement (e.g. education, health and social services, gambling), one-off sales of fixed assets outside the ordinary course of business, transactions with a place of business outside the Czech Republic and advances received until the time of the transaction.

 You can verify your taxpayer status in the VAT register on the My Taxes portal, annual sales (if published) in the collection of documents on the Justice.cz portal and basic identification in ARES.